Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Metabolic disorders (such as hemochromatosis or Wilson disease)

 Symptoms.
 Symptoms of chronic hepatitis are usually mild.
 Although the liver damage continues, its progression is usually slow.
 The following are the most common symptoms of chronic hepatitis.
 However, each person may experience symptoms differently.
 Some people may experience no symptoms, while others may experience:

 Upper belly pain

 Symptoms of chronic liver disease (such as enlarged spleen, spider-like blood vessels in the skin, and fluid retention)

 The symptoms of chronic hepatitis may resemble other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 Diagnosis.
-In addition to a complete medical history and medical examination, diagnostic procedures for chronic hepatitis may include:
+In addition to a complete medical history and medical exam, diagnostic procedures for chronic hepatitis may include: